The BEST Apple Pie

 - Trim the edges around the circle so you have a clean lattice circle top.

-- Place your lattice in the fridge to chill while you make your filling.
+Cover lightly with plastic wrap and place your lattice in the fridge to chill while you make your filling.

 Apple Pie Filling